shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 - Unlock computer.
 Maybe in distant future.

 #### Portable
 QM3 should be able to run as a portable app, but it is not tested and there is no tool to create a portable app folder like in QM.
-Copy all files from the installed QM3 folder and run Au.Editor.exe.
+Copy all files from the installed QM3 folder and run Aedit.exe.
 Portable QM3 does not modify the Registry, but writes files in folders like Temp and Documents.
 Runs not as administrator and therefore cannot automate windows of admin processes without invoking the UAC consent screen.